 CheckUP has received funding to develop and deliver resources and training to health professionals in regional, rural and remote communities in Queensland with the aim of improving access for people with a disability to mainstream health services.

-For the 4.4 million Australians with an intellectual or physical disability, there are many barriers to accessing mainstream health services.
-These include the obvious barriers presented by the physical environment (such as building accessibility), the cost of care, a lack of health professional knowledge, patient factors (including cultural and linguistic barriers) and often lengthy waiting times.
-For those living in regional, rural and remote communities, these challenges are often compounded by the lack of visiting services, travel times and distances and a lack of coordinated and continuous care.
+For the 4.4 million Australians with a lived experience of disability, there are many barriers to accessing mainstream health services including the physical environment (such as building accessibility), the cost of care, a lack of health professional knowledge and confidence working with people with disabilities, patient factors (including cultural and linguistic barriers) and lengthy waiting times.
+For those living in regional, rural and remote Queensland communities, these challenges are often compounded by the lack of visiting services, travel times and distances and a lack of coordinated and continuous care.

 Expressions of Interest to be involved in the Access for All Advisory Group are now open.
 Click here to download the EOI.

 Download the Access for All Information Sheet here.

 Want to know more or to be involved?
 Contact Alison Berigan at email@example.com.